 When a trade is in a profit, a trader should maintain their pre-defined profit-taking strategy to take profits.
 If a trade is not working out, leave it!
 It does not matter if this one trade works out because the trader is confident that the strategy works in the long run, over the course of a number of trades.

 Probabilities: no need to win every trade

-Professional traders allow every trade to work itself out so that the probabilities are given room to work.
-If a trader breaks the rules of their trading system, there is no way to trust the long run probability of success.
+Professional traders need to understand the role of psychology and individual mindset in investing and trading systems. it is crucial to allow every trade to work itself out so that the probabilities are given room to work.
+If a trader breaks the rules of their trading system, there is no way to trust the long-run probability of success as probabilities govern market speculation.
 As an example, a trader can still be successful with a 2:1 risk: reward on every trade and only win 40% of their trades.

 When a trader completely accepts the uncertainty of each ‘edge’ and the uniqueness of each moment, the frustration with trading will end.
 That is huge!

 Past trades have no affect on market risk

 Most trader’s perception of risk is a function of their last two or three trades.
 The best traders however are not impacted negatively or positively by the outcomes of their last several trades.

 A trader must train his mind to stay focused on the current possibilities and not be thinking of previous trades.
 A trader must have an unshakable belief in the uncertainty of the current opportunity, but equally an unshakable belief in the longer-term edge of his trading system that will provide the profitability.
 There should be no expectancy for the current trade – only for long-term profitability